From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Econometric approach

 The identification of the effect relies on the assumption that the potential outcomes must be continuous around the cut-off \citep{Hahn2001}.
 This assumption implies the comparability of mothers in their characteristics on both sides of the cut-off.
 In our setting, the assumption holds if the difference between the cut-off date and children's birth date is as good as randomly assigned at the cut-off.
 In other words, the continuity assumption is fulfilled if parents cannot precisely sort their children in the treatment or the control group and is violated otherwise.

 In our case, the running variable specifies the difference between the birth date of the child and the cut-off date and is therefore a discrete value.
-A standard test for checking the plausibility of the continuity of the potential outcomes at the cut-off is the Mc Crary test which analyses the continuity of density of the running variable at the cut-off.
-A discontinuity of the density at the cut-off would point to selective sorting (also known as bunching) and therefore likely violate the continuity of potential outcomes.
+A standard test for checking the plausibility of the continuity of the potential outcomes at the cut-off is the McCrary test which analyses the continuity of density of the running variable at the cut-off.
+A discontinuity of the density at the cut-off would point to selective sorting (also known as bunching) and, therefore, likely violate the continuity of potential outcomes.
 This test works well if the running variable is continuous, yet it is in general inconsistent when the running variable is discrete.
 For this reason, we use Frandsen's test instead, which delivers a consistent result even in the presence of a discrete running variable.
-Frandsen's test uses only data points, which are exactly at or adjoining to the threshold, whereas the Mc Crary Test extrapolates in areas away from the threshold, which lead to inconsistency if the running variable is discrete \citep{Frandsen2017}.
+Frandsen's test uses only data points, which are exactly at or adjoining to the threshold, whereas the McCrary Test extrapolates in areas away from the threshold, which leads to inconsistency if the running variable is discrete \citep{Frandsen2017}.

-Table \ref{tab:Frandsenstest} reports the results of Frandsen's test, where K corresponds to our self-defined maximum of the probability mass function (pmf) curve which is still considered as "non-sorting," see \cite{Frandsen2017}.
-K must at least equal zero, meaning that a nonlinearity is not allowed in the pmf \citep{Frandsen2017}, which represents our first specification.
+The upper part of Figure \ref{tab:Frandsenstest} depicts the density plot of the running variable.
+Since the density below and above the birthday cut-off (depicted as red line) is very similar, it does not point to sorting behaviour.
+To analyse manipulation more precisely, the lower part of Figure \ref{tab:Frandsenstest} reports the results of Frandsen's test, where K corresponds to our self-defined maximum of the probability mass function (pmf) curve which is still considered as "non-sorting," see \cite{Frandsen2017}.
+K must at least equal zero, meaning that a non-linearity is not allowed in the pmf \citep{Frandsen2017}, which represents our first specification.
 Furthermore, to allow for a non-linearity, K equals 0.1 and 0.2, as robustness tests in the following two specifications.
 The associated p-value indicates whether there is a statistical difference in the pmf of both sides of the threshold.
-Table \ref{tab:Frandsenstest} indicates no significant deviation from the expected density of the running variable, regardless of the specification of K. In short, we do not find any sorting behaviour around the cut-off.
+Figure \ref{tab:Frandsenstest} indicates no significant deviation from the expected density of the running variable, regardless of the specification of K. In short, we do not find any sorting behaviour around the birthday cut-off, pointing to a as good as randomized treatment.